-Market Risk: Market risk is a risk of possible decline in the value of the Fund due to fluctuations in prices of the fund's assets.
-Since the fund may in both equity and fixed income securities, it is subject to two types of market risks: (1) Interest Rate Risk applicable to fixed income securities of the Fund; and (2) Equity Price Risk applicable to the equity investments of the Fund.
+Market Risk: Market risk is the risk of possible decline in the value of the Fund due to fluctuations in prices of the fund's assets.
+Since the Fund may invest in both equity and fixed income securities, it is subject to two types of market risks: (1) Interest Rate Risk applicable to fixed income investments of the Fund; and (2) Equity Price Risk applicable to the equity investments of the Fund.

-Interest Rate Risk: Interest Rate Risk is a type of Market Risk which is applicable to the Fund's investments in bonds, if any.
+- Interest Rate Risk: Interest Rate Risk is a type of Market Risk which is applicable to the Fund's investments in bonds, if any.
 This refers to the increase/decrease of a bond price due to movement in market factors such as changes in interest rates.
 A change in interest rates is the period when interest rates rise or fall thus causing the decline or increase in the market price of the bonds held by the Fund, if any.
-This risk is minimized by closely monitoring the direction of interest rates and aligning it with the appropriate strategy of the Fund.

-Equity Price Risk: For equity investments, changes in prices of equity refer to the equity investments held by the Fund either for strategic or trading purposes.
+This risk is minimized by closely monitoring the direction of interest rates and aligning it with the appropriate strategy of the Fund. - Equity Price Risk: For equity investments, changes in prices of equity refer to the equity investments held by the Fund either for strategic or trading purposes.
 These equity investments, if any, are subject to the daily price fluctuations, as determined by market forces.
 Hence, prices may vary as a result of the general economic and political conditions, as well as developments in the company's operations and overall profitability.
-To manage this risk, the equity investments included in the Fund's portfolio are carefully selected based on their fundamental soundness
+To manage this risk, the equity investments included in the Fund's portfolio are carefully selected based on their fundamental soundness.

-Credit Risk: Investments in bonds carry the risk that the issuer of the bonds might default on its interest and principal payments.
+Credit Risk: Investments in bonds carry the risk that the issuer of the bonds might default on its interest and/or principal payments.
 In the event of default, the Fund's value will be adversely affected and may result in a write-off of the concerned asset held by the Fund.
-To mitigate the risk, each Issuer/Borrower/Counterparty passes through a stringent credit process to determine whether its credit quality complies with the prescribed standards of the Fund.
-Further, the credit quality of the Issuer/Borrower/Counterparty is reviewed periodically to ensure that excellent credit standing is maintained.
+To mitigate the risk, each Issuer/Borrower/Counterparty passes through a stringent credit evaluation process to determine whether the quality of the bond complies with the prescribed standards of the Fund.